 Time for you and your team to get your hands dirty!
 Make sure you take lots of photos before, during and after, to see what a difference you've made.
 You can include photos and updates in your newsletters and social media - many of your customers and associates will be interested in the work you're doing, generating fantastic PR as well as inspiring others to do the same.
-Remember to tag us @wildlifebcn on Facebook, Twitter or Instagram so that we can share what you're doing with our supporters.
+Use the #WildlifeFromHome for sightings from your home office and remember to tag us @wildlifebcn on Social Media so that we can share what you're doing.